How to Organize Your Water Bottles, Tumblers, and Travel Mugs

 This is the hard part.

-Some of the bottles and tumblers that remain on your table will be perfectly good.
+Some of the bottles and tumblers that remain on your table will be in perfectly good shape.

 Maybe you received them as a gift or a promo or from an office party or even from a client.